polyphony-chat/docs/SPECIFICATION-CHAT.md

 ### 4.1 Direct messages

-Federating direct messages is relatively simple.
+Federating direct messages is straightforward.
 When Alice sends a message to Bob, their client will send the message to Bob's home server via an API request.
 Bob's home server will then send the message to Bob's client via an established WebSocket connection, and vice versa.

 ### 4.2 Group messages